saymrwulf/prophet/notes.md

-2024-03-29T23:01:00 - Implementing approach from a new paper read last night (prophet) 2024-06-22T00:43:00 - Late-night bugfix on financial RL environment (prophet) 2024-06-22T22:02:00 - Refactor for clarity, might break a few tests though (prophet)
+2024-03-29T23:01:00 - Implementing approach from a new paper read last night (prophet) 2024-06-22T00:43:00 - Late-night bugfix on financial RL environment (prophet) 2024-06-22T22:02:00 - Refactor for clarity, might break a few tests though (prophet) 2024-07-08T01:37:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (prophet)